-Example Decision Information Considered Thus Far Additional Information Needed Potential Workflow Anticipated Deadline Approval of the UNRBA Decision Framework Evaluation The PFC discussed using the Bylaws as the basis for this framework at the October 1, 2019 PFC meeting.
+Example Decision Information Considered Thus Far Additional Information Needed Potential Workflow Anticipated Deadline Approval of the UNRBA Decision Framework The PFC discussed using the Bylaws as the basis for this framework at the October 1, 2019 PFC meeting.
 During the November 5, 2019 meeting, the PFC discussed potential issues to monitor and revise as needed to support the goals and work of the Association.
-Contractors are compiling information on decision making authority and processes and identifying concerns.
-Refinements to the Framework have been incorporated based on the PFC discussions in October and November.
-These were provided to the PFC for final review and possibly approval at the December 3, 2019 PFC meeting.
-A final framework will be provided to the Board ahead of their January Board meeting for January 15, 2020 Board Meeting Continuing or discontinuing the Transitional Monitoring Scope and costs for several options for the program.
-Feedback from member organizations on the importance of the program. review and potential approval.
-PFC to discuss member feedback at the November 5, 2019 PFC meeting.
-PFC to present recommendation to the Board.
-November 20, 2019 Board Meeting Pursuit of an interim alternative implementation approach (IAIA) for Stage I ED Conceptual level framework circulated to internal and external stakeholders.
+During the December 3, 2019 meeting, the PFC made final revisions to the Decision Framework.
+During the January 7, 2020 meeting, the PFC voted to submit the Decision Framework to the Board for their consideration in January.
+No additional work needed until review by the Board.
+The Board may request additional information or revisions to approve the Decision Framework.
+Refinements to the Framework have been incorporated based on the PFC discussions in October, November, and December.
+These were provided to the PFC for final review.
+The PFC approved providing the Decision Framework to the Board during the January 7, 2020 PFC meeting.
+A final framework will be provided to the Board ahead of their January Board meeting for review and potential approval.
+January 15, 2020 Board Meeting Continuing or discontinuing the Transitional Monitoring Scope and costs for several options for the program.
+Input from Board members during January 2020 Board meeting.
+PFC discussed revisions to the Transition Monitoring Program at the September and December 2019 PFC meetings.
+The PFC voted to recommend to the Board that the Transition Monitoring Program be discontinued during the January 2020 PFC meeting.
+March 18, 2020 Board Meeting

+Example Decision Information Considered Thus Far Additional Information Needed Potential Workflow Anticipated Deadline Pursuit of an interim alternative implementation approach (IAIA) for Stage I ED Conceptual level framework circulated to internal and external stakeholders.
 Refinements to "strawman" made in response to comments based on IAIA Workgroup discussion on October 8, 2019.
-Cost of IAIA relative to member-derived costs of compliance under Stage I Existing Development Rules.
-IAIA Workgroup to review revised strawman and provide input via email.
-Revised strawman to be distributed to the PFC ahead of the November 5, 2019 PFC meeting.
-More detailed program description to be developed by the IAIA Workgroup for January 15, 2020 Board Meeting
+Draft Program Description developed based on IAIA Workgroup discussions on November 5, 2019 and December 3, 2019 as well as separate discussions with DWR and Wake County.
+If the Board approves continued evaluation at the January 2020 Board meeting, then further discussions with DWR, the IAIA Workgroup, and the PFC regarding implementation options for the program would be needed.
+PFC to present recommendation to the Board at the January 15, 2020 Board meeting to authorize the Executive Director to continue Program development.
+Executive Director and support staff to schedule meeting with DWR to discuss implementation options.
+March 18, 2020 Board Meeting Draft Program Description reviewed by the PFC in December 2019 and approved for submittal to the Board at the January PFC meeting.

-Example Decision Information Considered Thus Far Additional Information Needed Potential Workflow Anticipated Deadline submittal to the PFC ahead of their January 7, 2020 PFC meeting or a Special Topic PFC meeting.
-PFC to present recommendation to the Board at the January 15, 2020 Board meeting.
-Selecting modeling scenarios Internal and external stakeholders have provided input on some model scenarios.
+Example Decision Information Considered Thus Far Additional Information Needed Potential Workflow Anticipated Deadline Selecting modeling scenarios Internal and external stakeholders have provided input on some model scenarios.
 Models have been developed to allow flexibility in responding to stakeholder concerns.
 After the models are developed and calibrated, preliminary modeling scenarios will be run to test effects of nutrient load reductions.
 Conduct additional technical stakeholder meetings to secure input from internal and external stakeholders.
 Conduct additional regulatory forums to seek input from jurisdictional leaders.
 PFC to guide contractors in preliminary load reduction scenarios and review output; MRSW to guide how scenarios are configured in the models.
 PFC to recommend additional load reduction scenarios for evaluation using the double triangle to guide decision making; MRSW to guide how scenarios are configured in the models.
 Early in fiscal year 2022